 Our other strategy is to focus on Australia and New Zealand for our cloud ERP software, which is specifically targeted at service industries such as professional services, government and education.
 Plus, our self-driving technology enables users to offload a lot more tasks than traditionally ERP do.

 In Australia, 85% of people work in the service industry.
 It’s a service-based economy and slightly more mature than the rest of production-oriented Asia.
 So far, we’ve been growing quite rapidly, gaining market share in Australia.
 But of course, we’re one of the smaller players among ERP and cloud ERP suplliers so it’s easy to gain market share.

 In terms of your market wins, are you looking at greenfield markets?
 Or are you looking to supplant some of the other players in the marketplace?
 Do your customers typically switch from another supplier?
-Or are they using ERP or HR tools for the first time?
+Or are they using ERP or HR tools for the time?

 Van der Velde: It depends.
 The market situation in each country is different.
 In Singapore, we still have customers that don’t have systems in place, but there aren’t a lot of them anymore.
 It’s more like a replacement market.
 In Australia, everything is already automated so it’s a 100% replacement market.

 Then there are also customers in countries like Malaysia, even in Hong Kong, that have requirements to automate processes that aren’t automated yet.
 It also depends on the domain.
 For cloud ERP, there are definitely organisations in Singapore that don’t have it, but most have HR payroll systems.
-For CPM, there are a lot of companies that don’t have budgeting and planning tools, and are doing things manually with spreadsheets and composite processes.
+For CPM, there are a lot of companies that don’t have budgeting and tools, and are doing things manually with spreadsheets and composite processes.